ddgae2/web_scrape/README.md

 ## Parsing of https, of facts for busines, of images

-1. How to manual curate and scrape https,maps,images from website using Python need more lingustic parsing knowledge.
+1. How to manually curate and scrape https,maps,images from website using Python need more lingustic parsing knowledge.

 2. This is a tool for looking through a website to gather counts of https and images as a CSV output.